mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 2. Check that the port used for transferring the backup is free on the source server.
 If not, kill the process holding it.
 This requires running *lsof* and *kill*.
-3. Launch *Mariabackup* on the source machine, compress the stream and listen for an incoming connection.
-This is performed with a command like `mariabackup --backup --stream=xbstream | pigz -c | socat - TCP-LISTEN:<port>`.
+3. Launch Mariabackup on the source machine, compress the stream and listen for an incoming connection.
+This is performed with a command like `mariabackup --backup --safe-slave-backup --stream=xbstream | pigz -c | socat - TCP-LISTEN:<port>`.
 4. Stop MariaDB-server on the target machine and delete all contents of the data directory */var/lib/mysql*.
 5. On the target machine, connect to the source machine, read the backup stream,